AdobeXD/plugin-samples/reference/commands.md

 <a name="module_commands.bringForward"></a>

 ### commands.bringForward()
-Bring each selected object one step closer to the front of the z order.
+Brings each selected object one step closer to the front of the z order.
 Equivalent to _Object > Arrange > Bring Forward_.

 **Kind**: static method of [<code>commands</code>](#module_commands)